vivzero/zbook-1st-gen-hackintosh/README.md

 - Display color is odd because of incompatible EDID.
 - Fan noise is louder than Windows.
 - Hibernation doesn't work.
 - CMOS checksum error occurs sometimes but setting is not lost.
+(Changing RTC Length may be helpful)

 ## EDID Patching
 [Link](https://github.com/Sniki/Lenovo-Thinkpad-T440) (Patching Display EDID \[WIP\])